Knowledge Distillation in Federated Edge Learning: A Survey: Challenges in Federated Edge Learning with Solutions based on Knowledge Distillation

 Local data of different devices are generated from the daily use of their respective users.
 Due to differentiated user behaviours, data among devices tend to exhibit non-independent identically distributed (non-IID), and will make it difficult for the trained edge-side global model to generalize to all devices.
 Therefore, techniques for global model personalization are urgently needed to address the challenges posed by non-IID data in FEL.

 In \cite{wu2023fedict}, a novel bi-directional knowledge distillation framework practical for multi-access edge computing is proposed to achieve personalized optimization of on-device models while ensuring fast convergence of the global model.
+In \cite{wu2024fedcache}, a knowledge cache-driven federated learning architecture is proposed that guarantees satisfactory personalized performance while conforming to devices-side limitations in edge computing.
 Besides, Jin \cite{jin2022personalized} proposes to reserve personalized models on devices.
 At the end of each communication round, self-distillation is employed on devices to transfer knowledge from the personalized on-device models of the previous round, and the distilled model is retained to the next round for further personalized optimization.
 In addition, Zhou \cite{zhou2021source} models FEL as a federated domain adaptation problem, and leverages distillation-based source-free unsupervised domain adaptation to transfer the knowledge from the edge server in a memory-efficient manner, aiming to achieve high inference accuracy in local data environments on edge devices with acceptable training cost.